 If you are not taking up employment immediately upon your return to Germany, you may be eligible for unemployment benefits.
 You will need to visit your local employment agency in person to register.
 If you are not residing in Germany, you do not have to notify the agency three months prior to the end of your employment.
 However, this requirement is not waived for those who have been abroad on secondment or working abroad whilst living in Germany.
 In these cases, you can meet the notification requirement by contacting the agency over the phone, in writing, or online, or you can register immediately upon your return to Germany.
 Advice on open questions and placement support even before your return can be obtained from the BA's International and Specialised Services (ZAV) at ZAV.Hotline-Germany@arbeitsagentur.de or via telephone: 0049 228 713 1313.

-- If you want to register yourself as jobless, you can call this number: 0049- 911 1203 1010 (without phone charges)
+- If you wish to register yourself as jobless, you can call the following number: 0049 911 1203 1010 (without phone charges)

 - Or you can use this link

-- For additional information on registering as a jobless person, please go the website of the Federal Employment Agency.
+- For additional information on registering as a jobless person, please go to the website of the Federal Employment Agency.